On the Robustness of Langevin Dynamics to Score Function Error: Simulations

 \textbf{Sampling algorithms:} We run fixed-step-size Langevin dynamics for 1000 iterations, evaluating the denoiser at the 10th lowest noise level out of the noise schedule to approximate $\grad \log \pitarget$ at each iteration.
 We use 1000 iterations to simulate a $\poly(d)$ timescale, and as score-based generative models rarely use more than 1000 denoiser evaluations in practice \citep{karras2022elucidating}.
 We initialize Langevin dynamics at $n$ points to produce $n \in \{1500, 7500, 13500, 16250\}$ samples the following three ways, yielding 3 different algorithms.
 1) initialize $n$ draws from $N(0, I_d)$, 2) take 30 fresh i.i.d. draws from $\pitarget$ each duplicated $n/30$ times, and 3) take 30 random draws from the 1000 distinct training samples each duplicated $n/30$ times.
 Here the 30 samples represent a random subset of the training samples or fresh samples; we repeat $n/30$ times to produce $n$ total samples.
+This whole procedure is done for 10 trials, and values are averaged over the 10 trials.

 \textbf{Takeaway:} We plot our results in Figure \ref{fig:plot_gaussian} for Gaussian $\pitarget$ and Figure \ref{fig:plot_gmm} for GMM $\pitarget$.
 Algorithms 1, 2, 3 are denoted `vanilla', 'fresh', 'train' respectively.
 As predicted by Theorem \ref{thm:dbi-tv}, initializing from samples drawn from the training set (Algorithm 3) generally produces worse results than when the samples are fresh (Algorithm 2).
 For Gaussian $\pitarget$, the gap between Algorithms 2 and 3 is significant, and Algorithm 1 performs similarly to Algorithm 2.
 For GMM $\pitarget$, the gap between Algorithms 2 and 3 is smaller, although Algorithm 3 still generally does worse than Algorithm 2, and Algorithm 1 performs the worst of the three methods due to the poor spectral gap of the GMM.